|Rating(1-10)||Knowledgeability = 10||Clarity of Response = 10||Politeness = 10|

 Answers by Expert:

 I specialize in grammar.
-I can however answer any question (except homework questions)--usually the same day--on correct English grammar, usage, and (non-fiction) writing style, on the basis of the American practice.
+I can however answer any question except homework questions--usually the same day--concerning English grammar, usage, or (non-fiction) writing style, on the basis of the American practice.
 All answers are explained, and I encourage follow-up.

 I'm a retired editor and a lifelong student of this subject.
 My library includes a great many works to which I've referred through the years.
 I currently rely largely on the sixteenth edition of The Chicago Manual of Style supplemented, where appropriate, by Long, The New College Grammar.

 For over 30 years I edited the newsletter of my own organization, which had different names but was last known as NotBarter.com.